rails/rails/guides/source/active_record_encryption.md

 end
 ```

-When using `:downcase` the original case is lost.
-There might be cases where you need to preserve the original case when reading the value, but you need to ignore the case when querying.
-For those cases you can use the option `:ignore_case` which requires you to add a new column named `original_<column_name>` to store the content with the case unchanged:
+When using `:downcase`, the original case is lost.
+In some situations, you might want to ignore the case only when querying, while also storing the original case.
+For those situations, you can use the option `:ignore_case`.
+This requires you to add a new column named `original_<column_name>` to store the content with the case unchanged:

 ```ruby
 class Label